Multi Type Mean Field Reinforcement Learning: Mean Field MARL and Types

 In the last step, the left side of the equation contains the reward and the value function as the variables.
 The reward is bounded by Assumption 1 and the value function is also bounded by being updated recursively by Equation \ref{eq:valuefunc} (MTMF is a contraction operator).
 So we can choose a positive, finite $K_2$ such that the inequality holds.

 Finally, with all conditions met, it follows from Lemma \ref{lemma:jakkollalemma} that $\Delta_t$ converges to constant $S$ w.p.1.
 The value of this constant is $S = \frac{\psi C_1 + \alpha \gamma |D|}{\alpha \beta_0}$ from Lemma 2 and using the value of $K$ derived above.
-Therefore, from Equation \ref{eq:changeddelta} we get
+Therefore, from Equation \ref{eq:changeddelta} we get,

-Hence the $Q$ function converges to a point within a bounded distance from the real Nash equilibrium of the game.
+Hence, the multi-agent $Q$ function converges to a point within a bounded distance from the Nash equilibrium of the stochastic game.
 The distance is a function of the error in the type classification and the closeness of resemblance of each agent to its type. \end{proof}